Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 The Best Insect Repellent for your Safari in Uganda – Rwanda.
 Africa is a continent with some of the best wildlife, primates, birds, reptiles and more.
 Africa is also home to an abundance of bugs, flies, mosquitoes and tsetse Flies.

 Bugs abound in Africa as they do in Uganda and Rwanda.
 We will give you some of the best ways to protect yourself and make your time on safari in the heart of Africa Enjoyable.

-Some use natural products such as citronella, soy bean oil, rosemary oil, lemon eucalyptus with various stories of success when applied in a spray bottle with water.
+Some use natural products such as citronella, soybean oil, rosemary oil, lemon eucalyptus with various stories of success when applied in a spray bottle with water.
 Others claim that Nivea Plain Blue body lotion works wonders against biting insects.

-On Safari, especially walking and hiking safaris in savanna parks avoid the color blue, black, they attract tsetse flies (they can bite through thin fabric).
-Jeans seem to fine, but it is the blue tops that attract.
+On Safari, especially walking and hiking safaris in savanna parks avoid the color blue, black, they attract tsetse flies (they can bite through the thin fabric).
+Jeans are fine, it is the blue tops that attract.